 Organ Trail: Director’s Cut is a 2012 zombie-themed simulation/survival game.
 The game was developed by the indie studio, The Men Who Wear Many Hats.
 It is an expanded version of their 2011 browser game Organ Trail.
 Both are retro-styled horror parodies of the famous simulation-edutainment series, The Oregon Trail.

 OT:DC drops players into a zombie-infested United States and tasks them with surviving on the road, where they fight against zombies, bandits, illness, and nature.
 Players are also forced to make tough decisions for the safety of the group in a choose-your-own adventure manner.

-The Director’s Cut was successfully funded though Kickstarter in 2012, leading to its first release on iOS and Android.
-The game is also available for PC, Mac, and Linux though Gamesura and Steam; the latter was achieved though Steam Greenlight.
-It also slated to be a launch title for the Ouya.
+The Director’s Cut was successfully funded through Kickstarter in 2012, leading to its first release on iOS and Android.
+The game is also available for PC, Mac, and Linux though Gamasutra and Steam; the latter was achieved through Steam Greenlight.
+It was also a launch title for the Ouya.

 Players are dropped into an ongoing zombie apocalypse where, with a party of custom-named survivors, they pile into a Station Wagon and travel from an overrun Washington D.C. to a Safe Haven in Washington state.
 In addition to survival, players are tasked with looking after their group, keeping track of supplies, maintaining the car, fending off zombies and bandits, and making difficult decisions when they arise. (e.g., “putting down” an infected party member; leaving a thieving child to die.)
 Players can also stop to investigate occurrences on the side of the road and view tombstones with humorous epitaphs.